Coffee and black tea in comparison: one drink is healthier - World Today Journal

 PrintShare

-Caffeine in coffee and black tea perks up tired minds.
-The drinks should also be healthy.
-Secondary plant substances are primarily responsible for this.
+Lower blood pressure and cholesterol, protect against diabetes and liver cancer: coffee and black tea have it all.
+Secondary plant substances are also responsible for this.

 Black tea and coffee can be found in almost every household.
 And not just recently: they have been one of humanity’s favorite drinks for centuries.
 This is mainly due to a common ingredient: caffeine wakes you up by displacing the drowsy adenosine from the receptors in the nerve cells.
 Again NDR As a result, your mood and ability to concentrate improve.
 After consuming caffeine, you can even think faster, which makes learning easier.